geekuality/posti-delivery-dates/README.md

 A custom Home Assistant integration for tracking Posti Finland mail delivery dates by postal code.

+> [!IMPORTANT]
+> While I (the author) have extensive programming background and have contributed some things to Home Assistant and other custom integrations, this is my first "complete" HA project.
+Be kind.
+>
+> This integration is not approved, supported or endorsed by Posti Group Oy in anyway, shape or form.
+I'm just using a publicly available API endpoint that was mentioned by another HA user.

 ## Features

 - **UI Configuration**: Add postal codes through Home Assistant's UI